vamshi060605/netflixclone/README.md

 This is a simple HTML project that replicates the Netflix homepage.
 It includes a landing page with various sections to showcase the features of Netflix.

+## Technologies Used

+- HTML, CSS, and JavaScript for the frontend
+-
+You can access the live demo of the Netflix clone project [here](link_to_demo).

 ## Project Structure

 The project consists of the following files and directories: